millerms/CranburyChiropractic/_pages/new-patients.md

   <details class="reveal reveal--up">
     <summary>What if I prefer not to be adjusted?</summary>
     <div class="faq__content">
       That’s okay.
-We have effective alternatives like targeted drills, soft‑tissue work, isometrics, and Class III cold laser.
+We have effective alternatives like targeted exercises, soft‑tissue work, isometrics, and Class III cold laser.
 We’ll match care to your preferences.
     </div>
   </details>
 </div>